ar-vaishnavi/ar-vaishnavi/README.md

 <h1 align="center">Hi 👋, I'm A R Vaishnavi</h1>
 <h3 align="center">A passionate Software developer from India</h3>

-- 🔭 I’m currently working on **Digital Queue Management for Local Stores**
+- 🔭 I’m currently working on **Building a backend application for a hospital using Spring boot**

 - 🌱 I’m currently learning **Prompt Engineering for Developers**